istio/istio.io/content/en/blog/2021/zero-config-istio/index.md

 ## Traffic Management

-While Kubernetes provides a lot of networking functionality, such as service discovery and DNS, because this is done at the L4 connection level we lose a lot of potential functionality.
+While Kubernetes provides a lot of networking functionality, such as service discovery and DNS, this is done at the L4 connection level causing a lot of potential functionality to be lost.
 For example, in a simple HTTP application sending traffic to a service with 3 replicas, we can see unbalanced load:

 {{< text bash >}}